The word Thanksgiving means "expression of gratitude, especially to God". It is a readiness to show appreciation for and to return kindness.

 1. Donate to a local food drive.
 Collect non-perishable food items, cleaning supplies, and hygienic items such as shampoo, soap, & toothpaste.
 Local collection sites:

-St. Mary's Church in Brush - Holiday Food Drive (Nov-Jan) - for "The Community Cupboard" in Brush
+St. Mary's Church in Brush - Fall Food Drive - for "The Community Cupboard" in Brush

 Washington County Connections in Akron - Year-round donations - located on 1st Street, Akron, CO